andrewrk/node-s3-client/README.md

  * Ability to set a limit on the maximum parallelization of S3 requests.
    Retries get pushed to the end of the paralellization queue.
  * Ability to sync a dir to and from S3.
+ * Progress reporting.
  * Limited to files less than 5GB.
- * Progress reporting.
+ * Limited to objects which were not uploaded using a multipart request.

 ## Synopsis